George Lauzerique: 1969

 In his final season with the Oakland Athletics, Lauzerique was the sixth most used starter (in terms of total number of starts) on the team.
 He appeared in 19 games total, starting eight of them and complete one of his starts.
 In 61+ innings of work, he surrendered 14 home runs, walked 27 and struck out 39.
 Overall, his ERA 4.70, and his record was 3 and 4.

-He collected the first two hits of his career in his first game of the 1969 season: facing the Cleveland Indians in the second game of a doubleheader, he went 2 for 4 with one run scored.
+He collected the first two hits of his career in his first game of the 1969 season: facing the Cleveland Indians in the second game of a doubleheader on May 30, he went 2 for 4 with one run scored.
 His first hit came off Mike Paul and his second came off Stan Williams.
 Oddly, those were the only two hits of his entire season – he would end up going 0 for 16 the rest of the year.

 That game was also his best pitching-wise that season and possibly of his entire career.
 In a complete game, he allowed seven hits, walked only one batter, struck out 11, and gave up only one run for the win.

-His final big league game came on May 28 of that year.

 On December 7, 1969, he was traded from the Athletics with Ted Kubiak to the Seattle Pilots for Diego Seguí and Ray Oyler.

 1970

 1970 would end up being Lauzerique's final season in the big leagues.
 With the Brewers that season, he had the highest ERA among all pitchers on the team with 10 or more innings of work, posting a 6.94 earned run average.
 He gave up, on average, one home run every five innings that season, surrendering seven in 35 innings of work.
 He overall record was 1 and 2.

 Although his 1970 season was rather unimpressive, it did have a couple bright spots.
 For one, he did complete a game that year-on April 17 against the Chicago White Sox-allowing nine hits in nine innings of work but still getting the win.

 And, like 1969, he collected two hits in one game, with those being the only two hits of his season.
 In the second inning of the game—off pitcher Gerry Arrigo—he hit a single.
 The next hit in the game would end up being the most noteworthy hit of his career: in the fifth inning off pitcher Tommie Sisk, he hit a three-run home run which scored Phil Roof, Russ Snyder and himself.
 Overall in that game, he went 2 for 4 with 2 runs and 4 RBI.
 The Brewers beat the White Sox 16 to 2.

 On October 20 of that year, he was traded with minor leaguer Jesse Huggins and Jerry McNertney to the St. Louis Cardinals for Carl Taylor and Jim Ellis.
-Obviously he never played with the Cardinals in the Majors.
+He never played for the Cardinals in the Majors.